In early August 2017, FOX announced it would begin experimenting with six-second TV spots.

 Maintaining a 45-word standard forces us to pack more value into each message.
 There’s no room for fluff.
 And since we shortened the amount of music in between each message, we can now share more information and calls-to-action with each caller.

 Because we’ve increased the total number of messages we write for every production we’re actually writing more copy these days.
-Our work just feels lighter and quicker now, and it’s more impactful.
+Our work just feels lighter and quicker now.
+It’s more impactful, too.

 We’re staying flexible, though.
 We allow ourselves the option to stretch out word-wise whenever a creative concept calls for it.